clauswilke/dataviz/_book_production/directory_of_visualizations.md

 <img src="directory_of_visualizations_files/figure-html/basic-scatter-1.png" width="630" style="display: block; margin: auto;" />

-Scatter plots represent the archetypical visualization when we want to show one quantitative variable relative to another (Chapter \@ref(associations-scatterplots)).
-If we have three quantitative variables, we can map one onto the dot size, creating a variant of the scatter plot called bubble chart.
+Scatterplots represent the archetypical visualization when we want to show one quantitative variable relative to another (Chapter \@ref(associations-scatterplots)).
+If we have three quantitative variables, we can map one onto the dot size, creating a variant of the scatterplot called bubble chart.
 For paired data, where the variables along the *x* and the *y* axes are measured in the same units, it is generally helpful to add a line indicating *x* = *y* (Chapter \@ref(associations-paired-data)).
 Paired data can also be shown as a slope graph of paired points connected by straight lines (Chapter \@ref(associations-paired-data)).

 <img src="directory_of_visualizations_files/figure-html/xy-binning-1.png" width="630" style="display: block; margin: auto;" />